 1) Add all ingredients to a food processor and process until everything is well mixed.

-2) Transfer to a airtight jar and keep in your pantry for 3 months.
+2) Transfer to a airtight jar (I like these flip top ones from Amazon) and keep in your pantry for 3 months.

 3) To use, add 3 TBSP of the mix to 8oz.
 (1 cup) of hot water and enjoy!
 You can adjust to your sweetness preferences.

 Do some of your favourite Christmas traditions revolve around hot drinks or the other way around?
 I’d love to hear about some of them!